boobaGreen/-S2I-JS-base---sheep-counter/readme.md

 You can change the value by pressing "-" and "+" buttons and reset the value with the "reset" button.

+When you push the "+" or "-" key the counter moves by a corresponding unit and the sheep moves forward in case of "+" and backward in case of "-"

+When the reset button is pressed, the sheep returns to the starting point and the message "GoodNight Counter" appears instead of the counter

 🔗 Project Link : [GoodNight Counter](https://boobagreen.github.io/sheep-counter/)

 Screenshots :